abdenlab/oxbow/docs/contributing-guide/development.md

 # Development

-In oxbow, data I/O is handled in Rust with rich features exposed via Python and a limited exposure to R. It makes extensive use of the [`noodles`](https://github.com/zaeleus/noodles) and [`bigtools`](https://github.com/jackh726/bigtools) crates to parse genomic file formats.
+In Oxbow, data I/O is handled in Rust and rich features are exposed via Python.
+There are currently minimal bindings to R. Oxbow makes extensive use of the [`noodles`](https://github.com/zaeleus/noodles) and [`bigtools`](https://github.com/jackh726/bigtools) crates to parse genomic file formats.

-The **oxbow** project a monorepo split into separate [Rust](https://github.com/abdenlab/oxbow/blob/main/py-oxbow), [Python](https://github.com/abdenlab/oxbow/blob/main/oxbow), and [R](https://github.com/abdenlab/oxbow/blob/main/r-oxbow) packages.
+The overall project is organized as a multi-project "monorepo" split into separate [Rust](https://github.com/abdenlab/oxbow/blob/main/py-oxbow), [Python](https://github.com/abdenlab/oxbow/blob/main/oxbow), and [R](https://github.com/abdenlab/oxbow/blob/main/r-oxbow) packages.

-You can download sample data by [following these instructions](https://github.com/abdenlab/oxbow/blob/main/fixtures/README.md).

 ## Oxbow (Rust + Python)

 ### Project management

+The core `oxbow` project is a pure Rust library.
+The code for the Python package in `py-oxbow` is a hybrid Rust-Python project.
+The latter requires the [`uv`](https://github.com/astral-sh/uv) package/project manager for development and relies on [PyO3](https://pyo3.rs/)'s [`maturin`](https://github.com/PyO3/maturin) as a Python build system.

 Ensure you have Rust installed on your system.
 You can install Rust using [`rustup`](https://rustup.rs/):